 - The ability to incorporate counseling techniques such as congruence, the ability to demonstrate empathy, and unconditional positive regard within the life coaching model.

-- The ability to adhere to the ethical guidelines and usual and customary standards of the practice of life skills coaching as established by the International Coach Federation and other professional counseling associations.
+- The ability to adhere to the ethical guidelines and the usual and customary standards in the practice of life skills coaching, as established by such organizations as the International Coach Federation and other professional coaching and counselling associations.